quangler/notes/Year 2/Sem 2/SECR2100 - Enterprise Network Security/9 - Authentication Part 2.md

 2. server responds with a challenge and provides a nonce
 3. client hashes the password and nonce
 4. the client returns the hashed password to the server
-5. the server requests the password from a password store
+5. the server requests the password hash from a password store
 6. the server hashes the password and nonce
 7. if both hashes match, login is granted
 ### Kerberos Authentication